Almond cranberry biscotti (home-made cantucci)

 5. Let it cool completely for 2-4 hours or refrigerate for 15 minutes.

-6. When the chocolate sets, using your hand, break the chocolate into pieces.
+6. When the chocolate is set, using your hand, break the chocolate into pieces.

 7. They can be stored in an airtight container for weeks.